-Awatapu College has effective processes and procedures for meeting the assessment needs of their students / ākonga by:
+Queen Elizabeth College has effective processes and procedures for meeting the assessment needs of their students / ākonga by:

-- designing coherent programmes of learning and assessment that are culturally appropriate focussed on student / ākonga interests, needs, abilities and aspirations - broadening assessment opportunities by engaging with external providers to offer courses the school is unable to offer - using formative assessments and checkpoints to provide on-going feedback and feedforward information so students / ākonga can present their best standard-specific evidence of achievement - assessing students / ākonga when they are ready - using a range of methods for collecting assessment evidence, to meet student / ākonga needs - ensuring teachers / kaiako are aware of individual students / ākonga with special assessment conditions entitlements, and resourcing their support - identifying and providing [targeted] support for students / ākonga at risk of not achieving literacy and numeracy or their qualification goals - implementing strategies to provide [open] opportunities to study Science, Technology, Engineering and Mathematics (STEM) subjects.
+- designing coherent programmes of learning and assessment that are culturally appropriate focussed on student / ākonga interests, needs, abilities and aspirations - broadening assessment opportunities by engaging with external providers and extending the school's Consent to Assess if required - broadening assessment opportunities by engaging with external providers to offer courses the school is unable to offer - using formative assessments and checkpoints to provide on-going feedback and feedforward information so students / ākonga can present their best standard-specific evidence of achievement - assessing students / ākonga when they are ready - using a range of methods for collecting assessment evidence, to meet student / ākonga needs - ensuring teachers are aware of individual students / ākonga with special assessment conditions entitlements, and resourcing their support - providing [expanding] opportunities for digital assessment including digital exams - engaging in Review of Achievement Standards pilots to prepare for future assessment - identifying and providing [targeted] support for students / ākonga at risk of not achieving literacy and numeracy or their qualification goals - implementing strategies to provide [open] opportunities to study Science, Technology, Engineering and Mathematics (STEM) subjects.

-Awatapu College has effective processes and procedures for:
+Queen Elizabeth College has effective processes and procedures for:

-- managing resubmission and further opportunities for assessment - investigating student / ākonga appeals of assessment decisions - · investigating possible breaches of assessment rules - monitoring the authenticity of student / ākonga work using a range of strategies - reporting Not Achieved for proven breaches of authenticity and where students / ākonga have had an adequate assessment opportunity but have submitted no work - assuring valid, verifiable and standard-specific evidence is collected for derived and unexpected event grades - safeguarding student / ākonga privacy in the issuing of student / ākonga results.
+- managing missed or late assessment - managing resubmission and further opportunities for assessment - investigating student / ākonga appeals of assessment decisions - investigating possible breaches of assessment rules - monitoring the authenticity of student / ākonga work using a range of strategies - reporting Not Achieved for proven breaches of authenticity and where students / ākonga have had an adequate assessment opportunity but have submitted no work

+- assuring valid, verifiable and standard-specific evidence is collected for derived and unexpected event grades - safeguarding student / ākonga privacy in the issuing of student / ākonga results.

-Effective internal and external moderation to assure assessment quality ensuring assessment tasks are critiqued prior to use to ensure they are fit for purpose
+Effective internal and external moderation to assure assessment quality

-Awatapu College has effective processes and procedures for managing internal moderation by:
+Queen Elizabeth College has effective processes and procedures for managing internal moderation by:

-- using clarification documents, exemplars, verification notes and professional learning opportunities to inform assessment judgements - using subject specialists to verify grades awarded on a strategic selection of a sufficient sample of student / ākonga work - using grade verifiers from outside the school - documenting the completion of steps within internal moderation processes - monitoring and documenting completed internal moderation processes to ensure only quality assured results are reported to NZQA.
+- ensuring assessment tasks are critiqued prior to use to ensure they are fit for purpose - using clarification documents, exemplars, verification notes and professional learning opportunities to inform assessment judgements - using subject specialists to verify grades awarded on a strategic selection of a sufficient sample of student / ākonga work - using grade verifiers from outside the school - documenting the completion of steps within internal moderation processes - monitoring and documenting completed internal moderation processes to ensure only quality assured results are reported to NZQA.

-Awatapu College has effective processes and procedures for managing external moderation by:
+Queen Elizabeth College has effective processes and procedures for managing external moderation by:

-- ensuring samples of student / ākonga work are available for submission by being adequately stored - selecting sufficient samples of student / ākonga work to NZQA requirements - responding effectively to external moderation outcomes and providing support for assessors where appropriate - using external moderation outcomes to evaluate the effectiveness of internal moderation processes.
+- ensuring samples of student / ākonga work are available for submission by being adequately stored - selecting sufficient samples of student / ākonga work to NZQA requirements - responding effectively to external moderation outcomes and providing support for assessors where appropriate - monitoring and documenting actions taken to address external moderation feedback - using external moderation outcomes to evaluate the effectiveness of internal moderation processes.